 At the time of your consultation, your specific situation will be discussed in greater detail.
 We encourage you to ask any questions you may have.
-If new questions arise after your consultation, please call our office at The Barns Office Center Phone Number 845-278-2101 to speak to one of our patient care coordinators.
+If new questions arise after your consultation, please call our office at Carmel NY Office Phone Number 845-278-2101 to speak to one of our patient care coordinators.

 The Day of Treatment

 Please do not eat or drink anything prior to your surgery.
 Having anything in your stomach can increase the risk for serious anesthetic complications.

 What Happens On The Day Wisdom Teeth Are Removed?